 She said when there’s bacteria at and around the gum line, that bacteria soon travels through the cat’s system, potentially affecting kidney and even heart function.
 Certainly, it’s not healthy to have an unhealthy mouth.

-There are many types and variations of dental disease in cats; veterinary dentist Dr. Jan Bellows of Weston, Florida, immediate past president of the American Veterinary Dental College, said three dental issues are especially important.
+There are many types and variations of dental disease in cats; veterinary dentist Dr. Jan Bellows of Weston, Florida, immediate past president of the American Veterinary Dental College, says three dental diseases in cats are especially important to know about.

 Cavities (common in people) are created from the outside in.
 Bellows explained that tooth resorption begins at the root and travels up.